Nambu--Jona-Lasinio model with a fractal inspired coupling: Conclusions and outlook

 For any non Abelian field theory with $N_f$ in agreement with the relation~(\ref{nf}), only the pairs quark/anti-quark with low momenta would condensate, but the hadron mass would, nevertheless, increase.
 In a field theory with the structure parameters in the range above, we would have massive partons but no condensate for very large couplings.
 In this case, we can conjecture that there would be no formation of a system similar to the QGP, and the high energy processes would result in the direct production of particles.
 The coalescence mechanism would be less important, and the particle multiplicity would be higher, and with more massive particles.

 This mechanism might be the responsible for production of dark-matter, in particular it could constitute a mechanism of dark-matter formation based on the sector of the non-Abelian Yang-Mills theory.
+It would be interesting also to perform a more detailed analysis on the $N_c$ and $N_f$ dependence of the chiral condensate, with applications on the phase diagram of QCD, see e.g. Ref.~\cite{Ahmad:2022hbu} for a recent research in this line.

-The model introduced here opens the possibility to investigate new aspects of the hadronic matter near the transition between the Wigner-Weyl and the Nambu-Goldstone phases.
+The model introduced in this work opens the possibility to investigate new aspects of the hadronic matter near the transition between the Wigner-Weyl and the Nambu-Goldstone phases.
 In particular, the role of the different flavours and their masses, or the effective number of flavours in the formation of the condensate.
 The model allows to study how the critical value, or its existence, depends on the number of colours and flavours.
+Also, we may include thermal and magnetic effects in our model and study the thermodynamics and the phase diagram with the fractal effective coupling.